mvdh7/mvdh7.github.io/_projects/calkulate.md

 # Calkulate

-**Calkulate lifts the veil of mystery shrouding how total alkalinity is determined from a titration.**
+**Calkulate exposes the steps taken to determine total alkalinity from titration data.**

 Calkulate is a Python toolbox to determine total alkalinity from potentiometric titration data using a selection of methods including least-squares fitting and using Gran plots.
 Calkulate can also determine the acid titrant molarity given certified reference material measurements.